aminjares/Game-2338/Fix_Fallout76.md

 4. Reddit User: OneManArmy96; GamerTag: Daytahbass
 (PS4) - Having constant issues with inviting friends and joining them.
 Invites are unavailable when friends are right in front of me, and hitting "Join" seldom works

      Tester: In this case, a tester would consider (Integration Testing) in which modules are combined and tested as a group.
 Modules are typically code modules, such client and server applications on a network as rekated to this case.
 Also, since  (Inetegration Testing) follows Unit Testing this case would need to be tested by the developer, which brings in (White Box Testing).
-First off,
+First off, have the development team start up the Playstation 4 with each having their own online gamertags and make sure they all have successfully added each other as friends.
+Next, have one host for the rest of the team to join.
+Or get the  the host invite everyone.
+Then, the rest of the team can accept the invite.
+This can help get the whole team to one place successfully and quickly.

 5. Reddit User: NotSoSlimShady1; GamerTag: Gr33nguyfan
 (PS4) - I’m in the Gauley mine.
 I picked up the stash cage code but when I click activate on the stash cage, nothing happens.